Capitol riot: Aide testifies Trump wanted metal detectors turned off

 She also detailed how Jeffrey Clark — a top Justice Department official who championed Trump's false claims of election fraud and whom the president contemplated naming as attorney general — was a "frequent presence" at the White House.

-The plot to remove the then-acting attorney general, Jeffrey Rosen, unraveled during January 3, 2021, meeting in the Oval Office when other senior Justice Department officials warned Trump that they would resign if he followed through with his plan to replace Rosen with Clark.
+The plot to remove the then-acting attorney general, Jeffrey Rosen, unravelled during January 3, 2021, meeting in the Oval Office when other senior Justice Department officials warned Trump they would resign if he followed through with his plan to replace Rosen with Clark.

-The House panel has not explained why it abruptly scheduled the 1 p.m. hearing as lawmakers are away from Washington on a two-week recess.
-The committee had said last week that there would be no more hearings until July.
+The House panel has not explained why it abruptly scheduled the 1pm hearing as lawmakers are away from Washington on a two-week recess.
+The committee had said last week there would be no more hearings until July.

-The precise subject of Tuesday's hearing remained unclear, but the panel's announcement Monday said it would be "to present recently obtained evidence and receive witness testimony."
+The precise subject of Tuesday's hearing remained unclear, but the panel's announcement on Monday said it would be "to present recently obtained evidence and receive witness testimony".
 A spokesman for the panel declined to elaborate and Hutchinson's lawyer did not immediately respond to emails seeking comment.

 The person familiar with the committee's plans to call Hutchinson could not discuss the matter publicly and spoke to the AP on condition of anonymity.

-Holder said last week that he had complied with a congressional subpoena to turn over all the footage he shot in the final weeks of Trump's 2020 reelection campaign, including exclusive interviews with Trump, his children, and then-Vice President Mike Pence.
+Holder said last week he had complied with a congressional subpoena to turn over all the footage he shot in the final weeks of Trump's 2020 re-election campaign, including exclusive interviews with Trump, his children and then-vice president Mike Pence.

 The committee has used the hearings to detail the pressure from Trump and his allies on Pence, on the states that were certifying Biden's win, and on the Justice Department.
 The panel has used live interviews, video testimony of its private witness interviews and footage of the attack to detail what it has learned.